AmolGayakwad/Second-Assignments-MergeSort-/README.md

 Implimentation of MergeSort Algorithm:

 Introduction:
-In this assignment, we'll explore how to use merge sort with a practical example in simple terms.
+In this assignment, We learn how to use merge sort with a practical example in simple terms.
 Merge sort is like organizing a your stuff neatly to find it easily.

 Assignment:
 Imagine we have a list of employee details like their ID, name, salary, and performance rating.
 We want to sort based on their salary using merge sort.